 The primary method for accessing these remote tide water silvers is to charter an aircraft, and hope that your pilot can take you to the right spot.
-There are a number of established runs on short coastal rivers throughout PWS, but the key is to find one with an attached lake that is accessible by floatplane.
+There are a number of established runs on short coastal rivers for fishing throughout Prince William Sound, but the key is to find one with an attached lake that is accessible by floatplane.
 Once on the water, the day routinely begins with a portage of gear from the plane to the beach.
 Many of these small rivers can be blocked by sand bars until a large enough rainfall and/or a high tide connects them to the ocean.
 Anxious and aggressive, schools of salmon gather in the break waters just off shore.
 Keenly aware of their natal river, they wait for the sandbar to open its flows.
 On the big swells, salmon can be seen surfing the waves onto the sand and rolling down the beach back into the surf.
 Just beyond the break, large concentrations of fish roll among the foam and the kelp, their backs exposed in the sunlight and their sheer numbers revealed.

 Surf fishing on a remote Alaska beach can be a very physical and daunting endeavor without an experienced Alaska Fishing guide.
 Even the smaller swells are powerful enough to knock you over and trying to cast above the waves without getting nailed is tricky.
-There are a number of different methods one can utilize from the beach.
+There are a number of different methods one can utilize from the beach during their fly-out halibut experience.
 First, is to fly cast.
 By far this is the most technical and difficult method, although experienced fly casters will get plenty of second chances at the fish and will find the unique casting environment a welcome challenge.
 Long double handled spey rods deliver a distinct casting advantage in the breaking surf and prove very effective as one pursues schools of dorsaling coho just offshore.